Saturation diving: Operating procedures

 Saturation diving allows professional divers to live and work at pressures greater than 50 msw (160 fsw) for days or weeks at a time, though lower pressures have been used for scientific work from underwater habitats.
 This type of diving allows for greater economy of work and enhanced safety for the divers.
 After working in the water, they rest and live in a dry pressurized habitat on, or connected to, a diving support vessel, oil platform or other floating work station, at approximately the same pressure as the work depth.
-The diving team is compressed to the working pressure only once, at the beginning of the work period, and decompressed to surface pressure once, after the entire work period of days or weeks.
+The diving team is compressed from surface pressure only once, at the beginning of the work period, and decompressed to surface pressure once, after the entire work period of days or weeks.
+Between the initial compression and final decompression, the storage depth may be altered a small number of times.
+There are accepted safe upward and downward excursion limits based on the storage depth.
 Excursions to greater depths require decompression when returning to storage depth, and excursions to shallower depths are also limited by decompression obligations to avoid decompression sickness during the excursion.
+Most of the diving skills required for saturation diving are the same as for surface-oriented surface-supplied diving.
+Other personnel work in support of the divers, to supervise and operate the support equipment.

 Increased use of underwater remotely operated vehicles (ROVs) and autonomous underwater vehicles (AUVs) for routine or planned tasks means that saturation dives are becoming less common, though complicated underwater tasks requiring complex manual actions remain the preserve of the deep-sea saturation diver.

-A person who operates a saturation diving system is called a Life Support Technician (LST).